 Prevnar 13 is a vaccine that protects against invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F.

-Synflorix PCV10 is a decavalent vaccine that contains ten serotypes of pneumococcus, which are conjugated to a carrier protein produced by GlaxoSmithKline.
+Synflorix PCV10 is a decavalent vaccine containing ten serotypes of pneumococcus conjugated to a carrier protein produced by GlaxoSmithKline.
 Synflorix received a positive opinion from the European Medicines Agency for use in the European Union in January 2009.

 Sinovac PPV23 is a Chinese vaccine that protects against infection by 23 types of pneumococcal bacteria.

 Serum Institute of India PNEUMOSIL is a Pneumococcal Conjugate Vaccine – adsorbed, 10 Valent, a well-designed vaccine with relevant serotypes and provides comparable protection by targeting the most prevalent serotypes bacterium causing serious illness in developing countries.